Dark Academia & The Fall

 September 23rd, 2022 / µ

-I Love Stories & The Fall
+Great Stories & the Fall

 Not even a private primary school in the 1980s, an almost Marxist high school in the 1990s, nor Comparative Literature studies at an über leftish university in Denmark managed to ruin my love for books, stories, and voices – nor my liberal beliefs and outlook on life.
 It often felt as if they tried, though.